The steps required to formulate a prescription for custom-made foot orthotics

-After about 6 weeks of adjusting to the new orthotics, a follow-up visit or phoned follow-up will be scheduled to monitor your progress with the orthotics and to see if modifications are needed.
+After about 6 weeks of adjusting to the new orthotics, a follow-up visit or phoned follow-up will be scheduled to monitor your progress with the orthotics.

-The longevity of the orthotics varies from patient to patient depending on their foot structure, type of work, type of orthotic and materials used in the fabrication.
+The longevity of the orthotics varies from patient to patient depending on their foot structure, activities and type of occupation.

 Orthotics are like prescription eye glasses, as the foot changes in structure, the orthotics will have to be replaced to accommodate the new foot structure.
 Changes in the foot can take place within 1-3 years.

 - Alleviate pain in the foot, ankle, knees, hips and lower back